The Inspiration of Messiness

 How to Order a Holmes Wilson Table

 1. Peruse the website for what you want or send us an email if you’re not quite sure what you’re looking for.
 See our work in stores like The Gardener and McGuire Furniture.
 Think about sizes, concrete colors, types of woods, and wood and steel finishes.
-Also consider if you want a leaf in the concrete, and what kind of leaf.
+Also consider if you want leaves in the concrete, and what kind.

 3. We will review the order and discuss finishes, colors, pricing, and shipping quotes with you.

 7. The piece will be shipped to and into your home and you’ll get to enjoy your brand new furniture.
-Plinies will arrive in boxes.
+Tables shipped with FedEx will arrive in boxes.

 The Realities of Raw Creation